 Students should have good playing and reading skills with at least two years of private lessons or equivalent experience.
 For students who are new to Indian Hill Music, the program manager will ask for a recent video recording which demonstrates the student’s playing ability.
 The video should include one or two pieces of contrasting style.
 Students should be playing at an intermediate to advanced skill level.

 The faculty program coordinators will assign ensembles based on each student’s skill level on their instrument and their general musicianship.
 All students will be assigned to a single chamber group and will work exclusively with that group through the week, and have limited interaction with interns and faculty.

 Because piano parts in chamber music tend to be more difficult than other instruments’ parts, pianists should be able to demonstrate a late intermediate playing level.
+Since students of woodwind instruments typically start through their school band program in grades 4 or 5, they would not usually attain an intermediate playing level until they are at least 12 years old.
 Students younger than 12 will need to audition for the program faculty to discern whether their playing and reading skills are adequate for the program.

 The daily schedule will remain the same, but morning classes will be tailored to the students in each session, and chamber groups and music literature will be different for the two weeks.

 Home practice is not required, but it is encouraged if students are inspired.
 Home practice does support faster progress.

 Yes, because of the ensemble focus of the Summit.
 A missed day can adversely affect the progress for the ensemble.
 We cannot offer makeup classes or refunds for missed days.

 The chamber groups will be recorded on the Friday of each week of the program, and a video program compiled of their performances for that session.
 The video will be sent to students to share with their families and friends.